 When is implant massage recommended?

-The decision to perform implant massage exercises should be done with your plastic surgeon’s advice.
+The decision to perform implant massage exercises should be made with your plastic surgeon’s advice.
 Many surgeons will advise patients to massage smooth-shelled implants postoperatively in order to keep the implant pocket open.
 Textured-shelled implants are meant to allow very fine tissue ingrowth into the shell, which reduces the risk of capsular contracture.
 Therefore, many surgeons will not have patients perform implant massage after the placement of textured implants.

 Some breast shapes may respond better to pushing the implants down along with wearing a breast strap, and in other cases, this may cause too much bottoming out or settling of the implants.
 Sometimes it is recommended to go bra-less and move around normally to create micro-movement of the implants, allowing them to settle naturally.